HarishSuryaNS/Cobot_Implementation_RANE/README.md

-# 🦾 RANE AI Vision Project
+# 🦾 RANE Cobot Project

 An AI-powered robotic vision system for collaborative robots (Cobots) using the Orbbec Gemini 336L depth camera, Computer Vision, and ROS 2.